Student Health Services Frequently Asked Questions?

 You will need to schedule an appointment with a physician to establish care.
 During this first visit you will need to supply the physician with a consent form and order sheet.
 These forms can be downloaded from the Student Health website, and should be signed by your allergist.
-Please read these form thoroughly, so you have an understanding of our protocols and procedures.
+Please read these forms thoroughly, so you have an understanding of our protocols and procedures.

 Can I receive WVU required immunizations at the Student Health clinic?

-Yes, student health offers a full range of vaccines.
+Yes, Student Health offers a full range of vaccines.
 We also offer antibody titers for MMR, Varicella, and Hepatitis B.

 Can I schedule an appointment?